 Whenever you see something update on Google or Pinterest, and you see an article on it, keep in mind that the information shared by the author only represents their experience.
 Test it yourself.
 Read more than one article so that you are exposed to multiple perspectives and viewpoints.

-600 x 900 is the official guideline for image size.
-At the time this podcast/post is published, images are now cutting off at 1260 on Pinterest.
+The official guideline for pin image size is currently 600 x 900.
+At the time that this podcast/post was published, images are now cutting off at 1260 pixels on Pinterest.
 So what do you do about all of those long collages you’ve created?
 This requires us to think more purposefully about what is in our images.
-You don’t want it too busy.
+You don’t want them to be too busy.
 You always want to use clear, professional-looking photos.
 There aren’t rules about how many photos you need to use.

-Make sure to listen to the podcast for tons of other information and thoughts from Alisa and me as there was way too much to share in this post.
+Make sure to listen to the podcast for tons of other information and thoughts from Alisa and me.

 Happy spring cleaning!